-When meetings and workshops are planned for public involvement, Section 3.01 of the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area Rules describes when and how public notice is provided.
-Section 3.01 states.
+When meetings and workshops are planned for public involvement, Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area Bylaws Chapter I, Section G Regular and Special Meetings describes when and how public notice is provided.
+Chapter I, Subsection G(1) states.